 Gold shoots higher as Russia invades Ukraine

-Risk off trade is sending the safe haven, gold, to a 13-month high as Russia launches a full-scale invasion into Ukraine, in an attempt to demilitarise the country.
+Risk off trade is sending the safe haven Gold to a 13-month high, as Russia launches a full-scale invasion on Ukraine, in an attempt to demilitarize the country.

-The Russia, Ukraine situation has quickly escalated from a diplomatic crisis into an all-out invasion, sparking fears of war in Europe.
+The Russia, Ukraine situation has quickly escalated from a diplomatic crisis into an all-out invasion with fears of a war of in Europe growing.

-President Biden condemned the "unprovoked and unjustified" move by Putin and pledged a severe response.
-He is meeting with G7 leaders today to decide on the route forwards.
+President Biden condemned the "unprovoked and unjustified" move by Putin and pledged a harsh response.
+He will meet with G8 leaders to decide the next steps.